katmore/webhook/docs/phpdoc.md

-    $removed : array<mixed,string>
+    $removed : string|string|int

 __

 #### Type

-array<mixed,string> -- paths in the repo that were removed with this commit
+string|string|int -- paths in the repo that were removed with this commit

 # __